Cookies on the SIM Sherpa website

 This is why credit checks are necessary.
 Mobile networks will want to make sure you can pay them, so they’ll check your credit history to see if you’re good at keeping up with payments.

 Sky are essentially giving you a loan.
-It works the same as a bank, with regulators making sure that they are loaning responsibly.
+It works the same as a bank, with regulators making sure that they are lending responsibly.

 Useful link: Sky's full guide to credit checking